28 Classroom Organization Ideas to Make Your Year EasierAll Posts

 Try out your favorite classroom organization ideas from this list and share some of your own tricks to inspire other teachers.

-Prodigy is the free game-based learning platform that’s curriculum-aligned and easy to use for educators and students alike.
-It’s loved by more than 50 million students, teachers and parents around the world.
+Prodigy is an engaging game-based learning platform that’s curriculum-aligned and easy to use for educators and students alike.
+It’s used by more than 50 million students, teachers and parents around the world.

 Use your teacher account to send Assessments and view student progress, all while kids have tons of fun playing Prodigy Math Game and exploring new virtual worlds!